cristian-sulea/jatoo-cli-image/README.md

 # jatoo-cli-image
-JaToo CLI implementation for the "image" command.
+The "image" command for the JaToo CLI project.